index

 Cider and cheese

-We used to run cider and cheese tastings with The Bristol Cheesemonger.
+Once again, in the past we used to run cider and cheese tastings with The Bristol Cheesemonger.
 They were fantastic fun and over the years we must have tried hundreds of cider and cheese combinations.
-We liked to think that we were getting quite good at it but every time there would be one that surprised us!
+We liked to think that we were getting quite good at it, but every time there would be one that surprised us!

 The key is to have fun and experiment.
 There are no hard and fast rules - it's all about what works for you.
 But as we discovered, there are a few helpful guidelines.
 Tannic cider tends to match better with softer, creamier cheeses.
 Whereas stronger, sharper cheeses needed a fruitier cider.
 If you try to match a dry, tannic cider with a strong, artisan cheddar the flavours just clash.